-- Meanwhile, add the minced beef to a large frying pan and fry on a medium heat.
+- Meanwhile, add the ground beef to a large frying pan and fry on medium heat.
 Add in the peas, sundried tomatoes, Parmesan cheese and season to taste.
 Cook for 5 minutes or until the beef turns brown.
 Add a rounded tablespoon of red pesto, then stir in the basil leaves and turn off the heat.
 Leave the mixture to cool.

-- Push your thumb into the ball to create a cavity, then stuff the hole tightly with the beef mince mixture.
+- Push your thumb into the ball to create a cavity, then stuff the hole tightly with the ground beef mixture.
 Add a couple of diced mozzarella pieces in too, then take a small amount of rice and put it over the hole to close it up.
 Gently roll the rice back into a sealed ball shape.
 Pop the rice balls into the fridge for 30 minutes to firm up.

 - Remove the rice balls from the fridge, then sprinkle some flour on your work surface and roll each ball carefully in the flour to get a light, even coating.

 - Dip each floured rice ball into your beaten egg mixture, then roll in seasoned breadcrumbs.

 - Place your rice balls on a non-stick baking tray, and bake in the oven for 20-25 minutes until browned for a healthier alternative.

 - Season and serve hot, sprinkled with Parmesan cheese if desired.

 Tips: You can also deep fry your rice balls for a crispier and quicker result.

 Simply heat some vegetable oil in a small saucepan until very hot – you will need around half a saucepan’s worth.
 Carefully add your rice balls into the hot oil and fry evenly, turning regularly, until golden brown in colour.